stabri/jsStudyRun/jsNotes.md

 - ES6 introduces __default parameters__ for functions [example](#defaultParameter)
 - ES6 introduces the __rest operator__ for function parameters.
 With the rest operator, you can create functions that take a variable number of arguments.
 These arguments are stored in an array that can be accessed later from inside the function.[example](#restOperator)
 - ES6 introduces the __spread operator__, which allows us to expand arrays and other expressions in places where multiple parameters or elements are expected [example](#spreadOperator) However, the spread operator only works in-place, like in an argument to a function or in an array literal.
+- __Destructuring assignment__ is special syntax for neatly assigning values taken directly from an object to variables.[example](#destructing)
+- __template literal__ - This is a special type of string that makes creating complex strings easier. __${variable}__ syntax is a placeholder, you won't have to use concatenation with the + operator anymore.
+To add variables to strings, you just drop the variable in a template string and wrap it with ${ and }.
+Similarly, you can include other expressions in your string literal, for example ${a + b}
+- ES6 provides a new syntax to help create objects, using the keyword class.
+This is to be noted, that the class syntax is just a syntax, and not a full-fledged class based implementation of object oriented paradigm, unlike in languages like Java, or Python, or Ruby etc. [example](#class)
 ## Code snippets
 ###### overwrite
 ```javascript